lou-ledesma/MyJourneyLearningSQL/README.md

 # SQL Personal Projects

 1.)
-This is a compilation of Academic and Personal project highlighting my journey learning SQL.
+This is a compilation of Academic and Personal projects highlighting my journey learning SQL.